 Crowdfunding and crowdlending as alternative sources of funding have shown rapid growth rates in Switzerland in the last years, both in terms of the number of platforms and the funds raised.
-At the end of April 2020, according to a market study, 39 platforms were maintaining an active physical presence in Switzerland (compared to only four in 2014) and several non-domestic platforms are active on the market on a cross-border basis.
-In 2019, a claimed CHF 597.1 million was raised via these platforms, which is 16% more than in the previous year.
-The highest growth rate in terms of absolute raised amounts in 2019 was in the area of crowdlending (Crowdfunding Monitor Switzerland 2020).

-The legislator has facilitated crowdfunding and crowdlending platforms by way of the introduction of fintech regulation in Switzerland as follows: a) as of 1 August 2017, the maximum holding period during which the acceptance of funds for the purpose of settlement of customer transactions does not yet qualify as taking deposits from the public (and therefore do not count towards a potential banking or fintech licence requirement) was extended from seven to 60 days; and b) a so-called regulatory sandbox was introduced in the BankO, according to which more than 20 deposits from the public can be accepted on a permanent basis without triggering a banking licence requirement, as long as i) the deposits accepted do not exceed CHF 1 million, ii) no interest margin business is conducted, and iii) depositors are informed, before making the deposit, that the person accepting the deposits is not supervised by FINMA and that the deposits are not covered by the Swiss depositor protection scheme (see question 3.3 for further details).
+At the end of April 2020, according to a market study, 38 platforms were maintaining an active physical presence in Switzerland (compared to only four in 2014) and several non-domestic platforms were active on the market on a crossborder basis.
+The legislator has facilitated crowdfunding and crowdlending platforms by way of the introduction of fintech regulation in Switzerland as follows: a) as of 1 August 2017, the maximum holding period during which the acceptance of funds for the purpose of settlement of customer transactions does not yet qualify as taking deposits from the public (and therefore does not count towards a potential banking or fintech licence requirement) was extended from seven to 60 days; and b) a so-called "regulatory sandbox" was introduced in the BankO, according to which more than 20 deposits from the public can be accepted on a permanent basis without triggering a banking licence requirement, as long as i) the deposits accepted do not exceed CHF 1 million, ii) no interest margin business is conducted, and iii) depositors are informed, before making the deposit, that the person accepting the deposits is not supervised by FINMA and that the deposits are not covered by the Swiss depositor protection scheme (see question 3.3 for further details).
 Furthermore, as of 1 January 2019, a regulatory licence type geared towards fintech operators with a need to hold deposits from the public in limited amounts was introduced (see question 3.3 for further details).